 For this reason, sugar can cause people to lose control over their consumption.

-Avoid these foods, in order of importance:
+Limit these foods, in order of importance:

-- Low-Fat or Diet Foods: Foods that have had the fat removed from them are often very high in sugar.
+- Low fat or diet foods.
+Foods that have had the fat removed from them are often very high in sugar.

 Drink water instead of soda or juices and don’t add sugar to your coffee or tea.

-- If a packaged food contains more than one type of sugar, avoid it.
+- Check the ingredient list.
+If the ingredient list of a packaged food contains sugar in the first 3 ingredients or more than one type of sugar, consider avoiding it.

-Some people can handle a little bit of sugar in their diet, while for others it causes cravings, binge eating, rapid weight gain and disease.
+Some people can handle a little bit of sugar in their diet, while for others it causes cravings, binge eating, rapid weight gain, and disease.

-We're all unique and you need to figure out what works for you.
+Every individual is unique, and you need to figure out what works for you.